Linaro/lava/doc/v2/development.rst

 <http://www.sphinx-doc.org/en/stable/rest.html>`_ is essential reading when
 modifying the documentation.

 #.
-Keep all documentation paragraphs wrapped to 80 lines.
+Keep all documentation paragraphs wrapped to 80 columns.

 #.
 Use ``en_GB`` unless referring to elements of code which use ``en_US``.